What duties do Nevada real estate sellers’ agents have regarding the Seller’s Real Property Disclosure Form?

 - Why the form is so important to buyers to make an informed decision about a property

-To find out about the amended duties for sellers’ agents in handling the SRPD, watch the full webinar here:
+To find out about the amended duties for sellers’ agents in handling the SRPD, watch the full webinar, listen to the podcast, or see the transcript below:

 Dave Miller: Kathryn, There’s always so much going on in Nevada.
 You have some new forms there that we’re going to talk about today.
 The SRPD that came out last year was supposed to addresses some problems, but you’re still seeing a lot of issues with it.
 We know disclosures, or lack thereof, are the cause of most claims.
 But can you explain how real estate agents are involved with this seller’s form and what’s happening?